 The workshop on February 12 will feature case studies of specific pictorial handscrolls presented by a group of scholars of Japanese art history, as well as more general discussion on the current state of the field of research on emaki.
 Each speaker will present a 20-30 minute talk (with images) regarding a particular scroll; a group discussion lead by a discussant will follow each panel of three papers.
+Read more about Harvard Emaki Workshop 2011: Case Studies and Close Readings

 The workshop on November 6 will engage scholars of art history and other disciplines to discuss the significance of the 1970 Osaka Expo.
 The workshop will explore ways of historicizing this event and will promote exchanges between scholars who make use of markedly different methodologies and perspectives.
 Read more about The Osaka Expo '70 and the Japanese Avant-Garde